 Correspondence received from MPs or Councillors will be logged as either complaints or enquiries, depending on whether there has been a service failure or a request for information or an update (see 3.1).
 Those that are logged as complaints will be dealt with using the three-stage process outlined in section 3.4.

-3.4 Complaint Stages
+Complaint Stages

-Formal complaints are investigated and responded to by our internal two-stage process.
-If the issue cannot be resolved internally by us, customers have the option of a third stage by referring their case to the Housing Ombudsman.
+Formal complaints are investigated and responded to by following a two-stage process.
+If the issue cannot be resolved internally by us, customers have the option to refer their case to the Housing Ombudsman.